-Operator:

-Thank you.
-The next question comes from Andrzej Nowaczek, from HSBC.
-Please, state your question.

-Andrzej Nowaczek: Good afternoon, gentlemen.
-I wanted to ask about the most recent trends in interest rates, whether it's in the deposit market, the wholesale funding market, or the lending side.
+Operator: Thank you.
+The next question comes from Andrzej Nowaczek, from in interest rates, whether it's in the deposit market, the wholesale funding market, or the lending side.
 What's been happening in the past few weeks, how does your competition react to this?
 What do you do different from competition?
-And what does it all mean to net interest margin?
+And what does it all means to net interest margin?
 Thank you.